TourmalineCore/react-admin-template-smart/README.md

 By default, runs tests related to files changed since the last commit.

 ### `npm run cypress:run`
-To work properly, you must first run the command `npm start`.
+For it to work properly, you must first run the command `npm start`.

-This command will find all the tests in the project, after it will run all test and output the result to the terminal.
+This command will find all the tests in the project, then it will run all the test and output the result to the terminal.

 ### `npm run cypress:open`
-This command will open the Cypress launchpad where you can choose which testing you want to do.
+This command will open the Cypress launchpad where you can choose what kind of testing you want to do.

 Here's what the launchpad looks like:
 <img src="https://docs.cypress.io/img/guides/core-concepts/cypress-app/the-launchpad.png" alt="cypress board" width="80%"/>